Bali vs Lombok: An Honest Comparison

 a stone gate of a Hindu Temple with a staircase leading to it

-You can find these Hindu Temples only in Bali
+You can find thousands of exquisite Hindu Temples in Bali

 Public Transport